mharoruiz/master_thesis/README.md

 ## Estimating the effect of the Iberian exception mechanism on different CPI categories for Spain and Portugal.

-This repository contains the replication for "Estimating the effect of the Iberian exception mechanism on different CPI categories for Spain and Portugal."
+This repository contains the replication for "Estimating the effect of the Iberian exception mechanism on different inflation categories for Spain and Portugal."
 It is adviced that you take a look at the paper before you try to replicate the resutls (see *HaroRuiz2023.pdf*).

 The following items are included;